Toy Center: History

 The original building, at 200 Fifth Avenue, was constructed on the site of what had been the Fifth Avenue Hotel, which was completed in 1859 and was demolished in 1908.
+The hotelier's grandson, Henry Lane Eno, was the developer.

 20th century

 The 16-story building was completed in 1909 and was originally known as the Fifth Avenue Building, which name is on the landmark street clock outside the front entrance, and the interlocked initials "F.A.B." were still in the building's elevators in 2003.
-The architect was Robert Maynicke.
+The architects were Robert Maynicke and Julius Franke.
 An ornate cast-iron street clock outside the main entrance, built by Hecla Iron Works in 1909, became a New York City designated landmark in 1981.

 The building became a center for the toy industry during World War I, following restrictions on imports from the then-traditional European manufacturers.
 From 1910 to 1927, the Boy Scouts of America National Headquarters was located in the building.

 A second 16-story building at 1107 Broadway was acquired in 1967, and a pedestrian bridge over 24th Street, connecting the two buildings at the ninth floor, was constructed the following year.
 Most of the industry's major companies had moved in by World War II, and building manager Helmsley-Spear restricted new leases exclusively to toy companies starting in the 1960s.